-EMpower’s 3rd grant to Medha will operationalize learnings from EMpower’s Mini University on Girl-centered Programming in their core work through creating a knowledge team and standardizing their program, curriculum, training, M&E and knowledge dissemination, to expand their school-based Lifeskills Advancement Bootcamp program in 6 states.
-This grant will continue to support 70 girls and 30 boys to complete secondary school and acquire lifeskills to pursue education and career goals.
+EMpower’s 4TH grant to Medha will continue to operationalize its refined program design, curriculum and M&E plan with inputs from a knowledge team, to expand their school-based Lifeskills Advancement Bootcamp program in 6 states.
+This grant will continue to support 140 girls and 60 boys to complete secondary school and acquire lifeskills to pursue education and career goals.

 Primary Location: Uttar Pradesh